Sustainable Agriculture Institute

 There will always be differentiation in learning, as long as there is a differentiation in the social classes.
 The elite will strive to single out their education as more relevant or of a higher standard than that of the education afforded to the lower classes.

 We feel that this is not because the physical educational environment is more or less equipped to provide education, but rather as a reflection of how the elite value something based on the price associated with it.
-To examine and compare the two educational environments fairly, we have at look to the differences in the cost, as well as the differences in the learning environment.
+To examine and compare the two educational environments fairly, we have to look at the differences in the cost, as well as the differences in the learning environment.

 The social interactions and resources clearly how each is facilitated and its value in relation to the others in the overall educational experience.